Formalizing Stack Safety as a Security Property: Framework and Assumptions

 \paragraph*{Threat Model and Limitations}

 When our properties are used to evaluate a system, the threat model will depend on the details of that system.
 However, there are some constraints that our design puts on any system.
 In particular, we must trust that the security-relevant operations have been correctly labeled.
-If a compiled function call is not marked as such, then the caller's data might not be protected from the callee; conversely, marking too many operations as calls will simply cause otherwise safe programs to be rejected.
+If a compiled function call is not marked as such, then the caller's data might not be protected from the callee; conversely, marking too many operations as calls may cause otherwise safe programs to be rejected.

-We do not assume that low-level code adheres to any fixed calling convention or implements any particular source-language constructs.
+We do not assume that low-level code adheres to any single calling convention or is being used to implement any particular source-language constructs.
 Indeed, if the source language is C, then high-level programs might contain undefined behavior, in which case they might be compiled to arbitrary machine code.
-A given enforcement mechanism or target architecture might place additional constraints, particularly on the behavior of call and return sequences.
-For instance, extant implementations tend to assume implicitly that callee-saved registers have their values maintained by whichever compiler generated their code.
-Our properties explicitly state this as a requirement, which could be enforced by a micro-policy, a well-behaved compiler, or other enforcement technique.
-Roessler and DeHon include the compiler in their trusted computing base, so our properties are stronger than necessary to characterize their micro-policies.

 In general, it is impossible to distinguish buggy machine code from an attacker.
-In our examples we will identify one function or another as an attacker, but we do not require any static division between trusted and untrusted code, and we aim to protect even buggy code.
+In examples, we often identify one function or another as an attacker, but our framework does not require any static division between trusted and untrusted code, and we aim to protect even buggy code.

 This is a strong threat model, but it does omit some important aspects of stack safety in real systems: in particular, it does not address concurrency.
 Hardware and timing attacks are also out of scope.